bwosh/CarND-PID-Control-Project/README.md

 ## Project description

 The purpose of this project is to build PID controller for car moving in simulator.
 The code controlls angle of steering in order to stay in the center of the lane.
-Only information it uses to calculate steeing is an real-time error telling how far off the center ot the line car is at every moment.
+Only information it uses to calculate steeing is an real-time error telling how far off the center of the line car is at every moment.

 ## Basic Build Instructions